nhsuk/nhsapp-frontend/docs/components/icons.md

 - improve comprehension
 - help with recognition

-People process visual information faster than text.
-Using icons may help users to quickly make a correct association.

-Icons also serve to highlight information on a page, making it more visibly noticeable than surrounding elements.

 ## When not to use

 Use icons sparingly.
 Too many icons on a page will reduce the effect.